 Application to join Tasmania Police is open to anyone over the age of 17.5 years

-To apply for a police officer position, you must have a current Australian drivers licence greater than L2.
+To apply for a police officer position, you must have a current Australian provisional drivers licence or greater.
 This licence can be for either manual or automatic vehicles.

 If you hold a licence granted interstate or overseas, it will need to be transferred to a Tasmanian licence prior to commencing a trainee course.